Skip to main content

 CBT Exercises for Burnout: 5 Techniques That Actually Work

-JohnBy John·6 min·Updated April 15, 2026
+JohnBy John·6 min·Updated April 19, 2026

 The Short Answer

+CBT (cognitive behavioral therapy) exercises are structured techniques drawn from clinical practice that work by changing the thought patterns and daily actions that keep stuck people stuck.
 CBT exercises work for burnout because they target specific thinking and behavior patterns, not vague "feel better" advice.
 The most effective ones are behavioral activation (rebuilding your daily schedule around energy, not obligation), thought records (catching the mental loops that keep you stuck), and values-based action (doing things because they matter to you, not because you should).
 You can start any of them today with ten minutes and a piece of paper.

 I know because I tested them on myself.
 After I walked away from a career that was slowly taking me apart, I spent two months pulling apart the research.
 CBT, behavioral activation, habit science.
 Most of it was academic theory.
 Five exercises actually stuck.
 Here they are.